lume/element/README.md

 class CoolElement extends Element {
   adoptedCallback() {
-    // Don't forget to call the super method from the Element class! super.adoptedCallback()
+    super.adoptedCallback() // Don't forget to call the base-class method!

     // ...Do something when the element was transferred into another window's or iframe's document...
   }